 A critical part of managing buyers’ expectations is understanding the factors that can influence their perceptions.
 By considering these, you’ll understand what your clients want and how to meet their demands.

 As a general rule, customers expect brands to be able to help them at all times.
 In return for their continuous support, they want fast issue resolution and hassle-free transactions.
-Preferences like these can greatly affect customers’ expectations from your company.
+Preferences like these can greatly affect customers’ expectations of your company.

-2. Culture or location
+Culture or Location

 When interacting with a diverse clientele, consider their rules of etiquette and attitudes toward businesses, especially new market players.
 Other aspects such as timeliness and communication style should also be taken into account.